sammcj/Ender-3-V2-Neo/rockpi/README.md

 ## Klipper

 Note: This has not been used / tested yet.

+TODO: haproxy may need to be uninstalled or at least reconfigured.

 The Klipper install-debian.sh (./klipper/scripts/install-debian.sh) seems to be for an older version of Debian.